venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/get-metadata-using-ws-metadata-exchange-in-oracle-database.md

 > [!IMPORTANT]
 >  If you want to retrieve metadata for the POLLINGSTMT operation you must set the **PollingStatement** binding property.

- You should ensure that these binding properties are set to the values required for your application before you invoke the **GetMetadata** method on the **MetadataExchangeClient**.
-For more information about the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] binding properties, see [Read about the Oracle Database adapter binding properties](../../adapters-and-accelerators/adapter-oracle-database/read-about-the-oracle-database-adapter-binding-properties.md).
+ You should ensure that these binding properties are set to the values required for your application before you invoke the <strong>GetMetadata</strong> method on the <strong>MetadataExchangeClient</strong>.
+For more information about the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] binding properties, see [Read about the Oracle Database adapter binding properties](../../adapters-and-accelerators/adapter-oracle-database/read-about-the-oracle-database-adapter-binding-properties.md).

 ### Example
  The following example uses a **MetadataExchangeClient** to create a service description (WSDL document) for the Insert, Update, Delete, and Select operations on the SCOTT.EMP table.
 The WSDL is saved to a file, EmpOperations.wsdl.